iamprmgvyt/synapse-pass/README.md

-# 🔑 Synapse Pass: Secure OAuth2 Verification Gate for Discord
+🔑 Synapse Pass: Secure OAuth2 Verification Gate for Discord

-This project is Synapse Pass, a secure and scalable OAuth2 authentication gateway for Discord servers, built on a Serverless Next.js architecture and MongoDB.
+Synapse Pass is a secure, scalable OAuth2 authentication gateway for Discord servers, built on a Serverless Next.js architecture and MongoDB.

 ✨ Key Features

-🛡️ Secure OAuth2 Verification: Uses the standard Discord OAuth2 authorization flow to verify user identity without requiring passwords.
+🛡️ Secure OAuth2 Verification: Utilizes the standard Discord OAuth2 authorization flow to verify user identity securely without passwords.

-🔗 Slash Command Setup: Easily configure the verification role using the /setup-auth command (Administrator only).
+🔗 Slash Command Setup: Easily configure verification roles using the /setup-auth command (Restricted to Administrators).

-🌐 Serverless Deployment: Optimized for Vercel (Next.js API Routes) and MongoDB Atlas for high scalability.
+🌐 Serverless Deployment: Optimized for Vercel (Next.js API Routes) and MongoDB Atlas for high scalability and minimal maintenance.

-🤖 Optional Bot Client: Includes a lightweight bot client (using bot/client.js) for maintaining presence on Render or other WebSocket services.
+🤖 Optional Bot Client: Includes a lightweight bot client (bot/client.js) to maintain online presence on Render or other WebSocket-compatible hosting services.

 🚀 Quick Local Start